dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 Launch METviewer
 ----------------

-Now that our environment is setup, we can launch METviwer with a single command:
+Now that our environment is setup, we can launch METviwer with a single command from the directory that contains the docker-compose.yml file:

 .. code-block::